Arkansas AHEC Scholars Program

 - Current and emerging health issues

-AHEC Scholars will be selected from UAMS students, including medicine, pharmacy, physician assistant, public health, behavioral health, and nursing, among others.
-Preference will be given to those who have demonstrated a service mindset and interest in community-based primary care in rural and/or underserved areas of Arkansas.
+AHEC Scholars will be selected from UAMS students enrolled in an approved health professions program, including medicine, pharmacy, and physician assistant programs, among others.
+Preference will be given to those who have demonstrated an interest in community-based primary care in rural and/or underserved areas of Arkansas.

 This program is provided at no cost to participating scholars.
 Other benefits are described on the program website.